alanribeiro/alanribeiro/README.md

 ### Alan Ribeiro

-Front-End Web/Mobile Developer who loves to solve problems.
+Front-End Web/Mobile Engineer who loves to solve problems.

 - 💻 &nbsp;Currently working with React/React Native and Angular.
 - 💛 &nbsp;In love with JavaScript.
 - :man_technologist: &nbsp;Also experienced with Back-End development.
 - :man_student: &nbsp;Bachelor's degree in Digital Design.
-- :house: &nbsp;Brazil.
+- :house: &nbsp;Florianópolis, Brazil.

 You can find me at: